ReubenThomasJohn/Observing-Cloud-Resources/StepByStep.md

 23. Log into Grafana using the credentials
 `user: admin & password: prom-operator`

 24. Inside postman, in the environment tab - add the public-ip as the public ip of the EC2 server, and the username as ubuntu.
+(Make sure the EC2 instance is still up and running)